jonerer/Craps/README.md

 ![Main screen](/Screenshot/Main.png)

-Binaries are in the Binaries folder.
+Binaries are in the Binary folder.
 To build, you'll have to copy the diceware*.txt-files from the Binary folder to wherever your build assembly appears (typically /Craps/Bin/Debug/)